DomiKamu/OhmerPrems/README.md

 ![](docs/modules/KordZ/_img/KordZ_Dark_Room.png)

-Like other Ohmer and OhmerPrems modules, Kord comes in six models (GUI theme variations):
+Like other Ohmer Modules (free, Open Source), and some OhmerPrems modules, KordZ comes in 6 models (panel theme variants):
 - _Creamy_ (default/browser view if **Use dark panels if available** option is disabled from **View** menu)
 - _Stage Repro_
 - _Absolute Night_ (default/browser view if **Use dark panels if available** option is enabled from **View** menu)